shuoxuanli/USACO/README.md

-Solutions to almost all USACO bronze through gold problems.
+Solutions to almost all USACO Bronze through Gold problems.